 - Then release the blue part which is under the silver section for 45 seconds

-- Finally, once the pressure seems stable unscrew the adapter and pour the beverage into a glass and enjoy.
+- Finally, once the pressure seems stable unscrew the adapter and pour the beverage into a glass.

 DrinkMate Vs SodaStream